nuxt/governance/README.md

 ## Decision-Making Process

 Major changes to the framework, especially breaking changes, are usually communicated ahead of time to the community via the RFC process.
-The RFC process provides an opportunity for the community to provide feedback in the design process and allows the authors, the project lead, and core team members to better gauge user needs.
+The RFC process provides an opportunity for the community to provide feedback in the design process and allows the authors, the project lead, and framework team members to better gauge user needs.

 It is, however, important to note that the RFC process does not hold any authority in terms of decision-making.
 In case of disagreements, the authors have the last word with mutual agreement.
-If the community chooses to question the wisdom of the actions of a core team member, the project lead can review their decisions by checking the relevant GitHub discussions, and either uphold or reverse them.
+If the community chooses to question the wisdom of the actions of a framework team member, the project lead can review their decisions by checking the relevant GitHub discussions, and either uphold or reverse them.

 Any change to this document should be unanimously approved by the authors, Sebastien Chopin, Alexandre Chopin and Pooya Parsa.